If you’ve ever used Kodi, then you’re absolutely going to love Plex.

 Plex through VPN after connecting to US server:

-As soon as we connected to the US server of VPN, we achieved instant access to CBS.
-Also, we streamed CBS 60 Minutes with no interruptions or buffering.
+As soon as I connected to the US server, we managed to achieve instant access to CBS.
+Also, I was able to stream CBS 60 Minutes without any interruptions or buffering.

 How to Use / Setup Plex With VPN – Video Guide

 In this video tutorial, we have discussed how to setup VPN on your Plex software.
 Watch Movies, Live IPTV Channels, and Live Sports safely with it.

 Plex VPN setup is a simple four-step process that doesn’t require any manual configuration.
 To begin using a VPN, choose from one of the mentioned VPN services, download, and install its app on your device.

 Upon successful installation, follow these simple steps to learn how to use VPN with plex (we will be using PureVPN for our demonstration):

 - Access PureVPN and click on the Settings icon located at the top right corner of the window